Competitor Guide

 Pricing

 Free plan available.
-Paid plans start at around $15 per agent per month and scale to $79 on Pro tier with annual billing.
+Paid plans start at around $15 per agent per month and scale to $79 on the Pro tier.
+View Freshdesk pricing.

-HubSpot Service Hub is a CRM-native service platform that connects support conversations with sales and marketing data, providing full customer context across the entire HubSpot ecosystem.
+HubSpot Service Hub is a CRM-native platform connecting support conversations with sales and marketing data across the full HubSpot ecosystem.

 Key features